Pros and Cons of Reverse Mortgages

 Reverse mortgages offer a financial cushion to elderly homeowners who want to continue living in the same homes.
 The advantages of using this mortgage option over more traditional home loans include:

-• The money is tax-free.
-You do not owe any taxes on the money that you receive from your reverse mortgage loan.
+Since the money is not considered income, it won’t affect your Social Security and Medicare benefits.
+Additionally, you will not have to pay any taxes on the money you receive from a reverse mortgage loan.
 However, you may still owe capital gains taxes when the home is sold after you move out.

 A reverse mortgage can seem like a miracle cure for your finances, but there are drawbacks to these loans.
 Some borrowers sign up for a reverse mortgage without understanding how it differs from a traditional mortgage.